Astronomers have discovered a stably rotating disk galaxy just 1.5 billion years after the Big Bang.

 Where There’s One . . .

 Astronomers imaged the disk by the emission from carbon atoms missing one electron, also known as singly ionized carbon.
 Even though these atoms are scarce, they emit more strongly and the emission is therefore easier to trace than that from hydrogen gas, which is difficult to detect despite its abundance.
-The ionized carbon emissions trace a disk galaxy that’s about 14,000 light-years across, compared to our galaxy’s 100,000-light-year extent.
-The galaxy has the mass of some 72 billion Suns and rotates at about 300 km/s (600,000 mph).
+The ionized carbon emissions trace a disk galaxy that’s about 14,000 light-years across, contains the mass of some 72 billion Suns, and rotates at about 300 km/s (600,000 mph).
+When put in comparable terms, this makes the disk half the size of the Milky Way and about 70% its mass, Neeleman says.

 The Wolfe Disk isn’t the first disk galaxy to be discovered in the early universe.
 In 2015, astronomers looked back 11 billion years to discover what appears to be a massive, rotating galaxy.
 And in 2017, ALMA observations of galaxies just 800 million years after the Big Bang offered tentative evidence of rotation.
 But this is the first galaxy where the observations are on a firm-enough footing to rein in theoretical scenarios.